 Private Eyes is entertaining and fun to watch as it takes us all over Toronto.
 From high-stake crimes to local mysteries, we see the city and learn small tidbits as we go along.
-Many of the filming locations are easily recognizable and can make for a fun treasure hunt of Toronto.
+Many of the filming locations are easily recognizable and can make for a fun treasure hunt in Toronto.

 While it might not accurately reflect every mom’s experience, I think it does a great job of putting humour into real issues that women face in modern society.
 Parenthood, unplanned pregnancies, relationship challenges, and home/life challenges are some of the women’s topics in each episode.

-It’s nice to see that shows filmed in Toronto can also show the city as a normal place to raise kids, have careers and juggle relationships.
+It’s nice to see that shows filmed in Toronto can also show the city as a regular place to raise kids, have careers and juggle relationships.
 The moms on the show can easily be someone you know or can easily relate to.
 You can also use the show as an inspiration for places to hang out in Toronto.

 TV shows filmed in Toronto but set elsewhere